 Remove non-greasy stains by carefully dabbing with a lint-free cloth or sponge wrung out in warm water.
 Edge marks can be avoided by dabbing gently in circular motions towards the centre of the stain with a clean lint-free cloth.
 Remove greasy stains by using appropriate detergents or solvents.
-In all cases, we recommend to test stain-removal agents on an less visible area first, to see if there is any effect on the cover.
+In all cases, we recommend to test stain-removal agents on a lesser visible area first, to see if there is any effect on the cover.

 Make sure to dry the fabric fully before use.